Difference between Proofreading and Copy Editing

 Why Do You Need Both?

-GW & Co.
-Stated in their blog:
+As GW & Co. stated in their blog:

-“You could say that copy editing and proofreading are the same, and no one’s scolding you for it”
+“You could say that copy editing and proofreading are the same, and no one’s scolding you for it.”

 Accuracy and Professionalism: